phantauth/phantauth-doc/src/en/api.md

 # Group Domain

-A Domain objektum több tenant-ot fog össze, felfogható mint a tenant-ok egy csoportja.
-A PhantAuth official tenant-okat a `phantauth.net` azonosítójú domain fogja össze.
-Lehetőség van saját tenant-ok megosztására s regisztrálására a `phantauth.cf` nevű domain-en belül.

-A domain használható tenant-ként is, azaz létezik issuer végpontja, valamint resource végpontjai is.
-A domain issuer URL-je `https://phantauth.net/_{domain}` fromátumú, ahol a `domain` a domain teljes DNS neve, azaz pl [https://phantauth.net/_phantauth.net](https://phantauth.net/_phantauth.net) vagy [https://phantauth.net/_phantauth.cf](https://phantauth.net/_phantauth.cf).
-A default domain (phantauth.net) esetén a domain név elhagyható, azaz a default domain issuer URL-je [https://phantauth.net/_](https://phantauth.net/_)
+A domain object contains several tenants; it can be considered a group of tenants.
+The PhantAuth official tenants are collected in a domain identified by `phantauth.net`.
+In the `phantauth.cf` domain, you can share and register your own tenants as well.

+A domain can also be used as a tenant, that is, it has an issuer endpoint and some resource endpoints.
+The issuer URL of the domain is in `https://phantauth.net/_{domain}` format, where `domain` is the fully qualified DNS name associated with the domain, that is, for example [https://phantauth.net/_phantauth.net](https://phantauth.net/_phantauth.net) or
+[https://phantauth.net/_phantauth.cf](https://phantauth.net/_phantauth.cf).
+When using a default domain (phantauth.net), the domain name, that is, the URL of the default domain issuer, [https://phantauth.net/_](https://phantauth.net/_) can be omitted.

 ## Domain [/domain]

 ### Get a Domain [GET /domain/{domainname}]

-Ezen végpont segítségével egy adott PhantAuth domain adatai kérdezhetők le.
-A PhantAuth szolgáltatások igénybevételéhez nincs szükség ezen végpont használatára.
-Elsősorban tehát debug/diagnosztikai céllal használatos tenant customizáció során.

-A domainname a lekérdezni kívánt domain teljes DNS domain neve (pl *phantauth.net* vagy *phantauth.cf*).
+This endpoint allows you to get the data of a given PhantAuth domain.
+To use the PhantAuth services, you don't need this endpoint.
+It is, therefore, mainly used for debug/diagnostic purposes in tenant customization.

+Domainname is the fully qualified DNS name of the domain you get (e.g. *phantauth.net* or *phantauth.cf*).

 - Parameters

-    - domainname (required, string) ... a domain azonosítója, ez kerül majd a `sub` property-be
+    - domainname (required, string) The domain ID integrated in the `sub` property.

 - Response 200 (application/json)